Sprechen Sie über Ihre Marke

 In men, an untreated chlamydia infection can lead to prostate and epididymis inflammation, but a narrowing of the urethra can also be a possible consequence.
 In some cases, and depending on the intensity of the infection, this can also affect fertility.

-Due to the various ways of contracting chlamydia, the bacterial infection is one of the most common sexually transmitted diseases.
+Due to the various ways of becoming infected with chlamydia, the bacterial infection is one of the most common sexually transmitted diseases.
 Usually asymptomatic, infection occurs through direct contact with mucous membranes and through unprotected sexual intercourse.

-The consequences of not treating it can be enormous, so the rule is: The sooner an infection is detected, the higher the chances of a quick recovery.
+The consequences of not treating it can be enormous, so the rule is: The faster an infection is detected, the higher the chances of a quick recovery.

 If your chlamydia test is positive, your treating doctor will provide and treat you with antibiotics.
 This can prevent serious consequences.